 Lunenburg is a tiny town located in the state of Virginia.
 With a population of 142 people and just one neighborhood, Lunenburg is the 408th largest community in Virginia.

-Because occupations involving physical labor dominate the local economy, Lunenburg is generally considered to be a blue-collar town.
-0.00% of the Lunenburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Lunenburg, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Lunenburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lunenburg is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Lunenburg who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 The overall crime rate in Lunenburg is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.